 So away we go with FBA’s first blog post.
 I thought it would be fun to look back in time to how we got here.
-I started Fat Bike Asinine soon after purchasing my first “real” fat bike after not being able to find cool fat biking apparel.
+I started Fat Bike Asinine soon after purchasing my first “real” fat bike.
 It was about 2015 when I first saw a fat bike locked up in front of our local pub in the small mountain town of Carbondale, Colorado.
 I could not stop staring at this neat looking bike sitting outside in the snow.
 I had never seen something so cool looking in my life.
 I knew right then and there that I needed to get one of these big bikes.
 At the time not to many people even knew what they were called, let alone where to find one for sale.

 Skip ahead a little over year and I landed a graphic design job with the now bankrupt Sports Authority.
 All workweek I would build advertisements and see the awesome products for sale in the stores.
 One of the big perks of working in the Sports Authority corporate offices was the employee discount.
 The deal allowed us to go to the stores and get products for a 15% markup of what Sports Authority paid in bulk for the products.
 Then 50% off anything online too!
 It was around 2015-16 that I first saw the Mongoose Dolomite fat tire bike.
 This fat bike had 4” wide tires and a 7-speed drivetrain.
 Knowing nothing about fat bikes other than seeing one in the mountains, I grabbed one of these boat anchors for about $200 with tax as I remember with my employee discount.
 Yay, I had a fat bike finally!